Which parenting style is most likely to result in children who ar... | Study Prep in Pearson+

 1

-Understand the four main parenting styles: Authoritative, Authoritarian, Permissive, and Uninvolved.
-Each style differs in levels of responsiveness and demandingness toward the child.
+Step 1: Understand the four main parenting styles: Authoritative, Authoritarian, Permissive, and Uninvolved.
+Each style differs in levels of responsiveness and demandingness.

-Recognize that egocentrism in children refers to difficulty in seeing things from others' perspectives, often linked to lack of boundaries or guidance.
+Step 2: Review the characteristics of children typically associated with each parenting style.
+For example, Authoritative parenting tends to produce well-adjusted, socially competent children.

-Analyze the characteristics of the Permissive parenting style, which is high in responsiveness but low in demandingness, often leading to few rules and limited discipline.
+Step 3: Focus on the Permissive parenting style, which is characterized by high responsiveness but low demandingness, meaning parents are indulgent and set few rules or limits.

-Consider how the lack of firm boundaries and guidance in Permissive parenting can contribute to children developing egocentric behaviors, as they may not learn to regulate their impulses or consider others' needs.
+Step 4: Recognize that children raised with Permissive parenting often exhibit traits such as egocentrism, domineering behavior, and noncompliance because they experience little discipline or boundaries.

-Compare this with other styles: Authoritative (balanced), Authoritarian (strict), and Uninvolved (neglectful), and conclude why Permissive is most associated with egocentrism.
+Step 5: Conclude that the parenting style most likely to result in children who are egocentric, domineering, and noncompliant is the Permissive style.

 Watch next